MESH-Research/onboard_society/README.md

 HC Server

-- Configure new Apache Virtual Host on HC server for subdomain (XXX)
+#- Configure new Apache Virtual Host on HC server for subdomain (XXX)

 IdMS stack

- Add AssertionConsumerService to shibboleth xml metadata and distribute to all systems (if domain mapping to be implemented).
+# Add AssertionConsumerService to shibboleth xml metadata and distribute to all systems (if domain mapping to be implemented).
+- Add COU to satosa /opt/satosa/plugins/src/process_group_memberships.py
 #InCommon

 #- Submit metadata update request